Dabrovsky/Kalkulator_Walutowy/README.md

 npm install
 ```

-next run the following
+Run the following command for development

 ```bash
 npm run dev
 ```

-or for production
+Or for production

 ```bash
 npm run prod